Best way to create a relatively private Amazon account

 1 Like

-No, what I do have is more information for you to analyze:
+No, what I do have is more information:

 I cannot answer questions about extending trust to third-parties, nor can I prove that any of them are reliable, whether in the past or present, since they are subject to unreliability in the future.